hyperionix/docs/content/guide/package-3.md

   }
 }
 ```
-Run the test with hdk and you will see these two events received by the tool.
+Run the test with hdk and you will see these two events received by the tool. `hdk --run-test` will collect events and display them directly in the console.
+Once the probe is deployed to an agent, the agent will send events to a central location instead of printing to console.

 ```bat
 .\bin\hdk --run-test "File Delete"